 Mr. Matt Armstrong is an author and lecturer on public diplomacy and international media.

 He presently serves as a Governor on the Broadcasting Board of Governors.
-He was confirmed by the Senate to this position on August 1, 2013.
+As a Special Government Employee, his role as a Governor is part-time and limited to no more than 130 days a year.
+Nominated by the President, he was confirmed by the Senate to this position on August 1, 2013.
 The BBG oversees the U.S. Government's civilian international media, including the Voice of America, Radio Free Europe / Radio Liberty, Radio Free Asia, Middle East Broadcasting Network, the Office of Cuba Broadcasting, and several Internet / Information freedom programs.

-Mr. Armstrong is currently working on a book that examines the original purpose and design of U.S. government international media and public diplomacy as it began and evolved from 1917 to 1948.
+Mr. Armstrong is currently working on (and nearly finished with) a book that examines the original purpose and design of U.S. government international media and public diplomacy as it began and evolved from 1917 to 1948.

-In 2011, Mr. Armstrong served as Executive Director of the U.S. Advisory Commission on Public Diplomacy.
-Armstrong was an adjunct lecturer of public diplomacy at the Annenberg School of Journalism and Communication at the University of Southern California.
-He started the blog www.MountainRunner.us in 2004 and later was President & Founder of the MountainRunner Institute, a 501(c)3 non-profit focused on issues related to public diplomacy.
+Previous roles related to public diplomacy include Executive Director of the U.S. Advisory Commission on Public Diplomacy, adjunct lecturer of public diplomacy at the Annenberg School of Journalism and Communication at the University of Southern California, and President & Founder of the MountainRunner Institute, a 501(c)3 non-profit focused on issues related to public diplomacy.
+In 2004, he launched the leading blog on public diplomacy and strategic communication, www.MountainRunner.us.

 Mr. Armstrong earned a B.A. in International Relations and a Master of Public Diplomacy from the University of Southern California.
 He also studied European security and the Middle East at the University of Wales, Aberystwyth.
 He is a member of the National Press Club.